Is Breakfast Still the Most Important Meal of the Day?

 Here are Berardi’s five reasons to skip breakfast:

-1. It’s not required to boost metabolism
+1. It’s not required to boost metabolism.

 The idea that metabolism slows radically in response to you not eating certain meals in a single day just isn’t accurate.
-The number of calories you’re taking in and the composition of those calories—proteins, carbs, and fats—are really what affect metabolism.
+The number of calories you’re taking in and the composition of those calories—proteins, carbs, and fats—are really what affects metabolism.

-2. It may lead to eating less overall
+2. It may lead to eating less overall.

 If you skip breakfast, you can eat fewer, larger meals beginning later in the day, rather than six smaller meals throughout the day, which may be less satisfying.
 This can lower your total caloric intake for the day and may lead to weight loss.